LebJe/toml.lua/README.md

 ##### LLVM

-If you have installed Clang, and CMake is configured to use it, you can run:
+If you have installed Clang (<https://llvm.org>), and CMake is configured to use it, you can run:

 ```powershell
 luarocks install toml